RELEASE

 All non-RC milestones from label get appended to the version.
 For release either label is used or date, type and respin.

-Common options for Live Images, Live Media and Image Build
+Common options for Live Media and Image Build

 All images can have ksurl, version, release and target specified.
 Since this can create a lot of duplication, there are global options that can be used instead.